Kravca/ToDoApp/README.md

 #### Database
 For database creation with ARM template we will need database schema and data in 'bacpac' file format.
 How to create this file is already described in Database migration section above.
 #### WebJob
+For WebJobs to be created and published with ARM template we dont need a separate file package.
+We can include WebJob files together with Web Application 'Web Deploy' zip package.
+1. Refer to Web Application guide above
+2. Before running 'msdeploy.exe' commandline, create an extra folder "D:\home\site\wwwroot\App_Data\jobs\{job_type}\{job_name}".
+Where {job_type} is either 'continuous' or 'triggered', and {job_name} is the desired name for the WebJob.
+3. Copy WebJob files to the created folder
+4. In the case of 'triggered' WebJob, you might want to setup a schedule for the job.
+To do that, create an extra file in WebJob folder called 'settings.job'.
+5. Paste in the following json data to 'settings.job' file, and adjust your Cron expression for the desired schedule.
+'''json
+{
+    "schedule": "0 */5 * * * *"
+}
+'''
 #### ARM Template
 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)